Department of Communicative Sciences and Disorders

 Amanda Hampton Wray, Ph.D., CCC-SLP, is an Assistant Professor in the Department of Communicative Sciences and Disorders.
 She received her B.S. in Communication Sciences and Disorders from the University of Texas at Austin, her M.S. in Speech-Language Pathology from Purdue University, and her Ph.D. in Cognitive Neuroscience at Purdue University.

-Eric Hunter currently serves as an Associate Dean for the College of Communication Arts and Sciences; his home department is Communicative Sciences and Disorders.
+Eric Hunter currently serves as the Associate Dean for Research for the College of Communication Arts and Sciences; his home department is Communicative Sciences and Disorders.
 Dr. Hunter came to MSU from the National Center for Voice and Speech, where he served as Deputy Executive Director for six years.